Anterior Circulation Syndromes

 Dominant versus nondominant clues

-Dominant hemisphere injury, usually left-sided in right-handed patients, often causes language impairment.
-Aphasia is not the same as dysarthria.
-Aphasia affects comprehension, expression, naming, repetition, reading, or writing; dysarthria is a motor speech problem with language intact.
-The nurse should adapt assessment with yes/no responses, picture boards, gestures, and family baseline information.
+Dominant-hemisphere injury (usually left in right-handed people) commonly causes aphasia, which is not the same as dysarthria.
+Aphasia is a language disorder affecting comprehension, expression, naming, repetition, reading, or writing; dysarthria is a motor-speech problem with language intact.
+The distinction changes nursing care: an aphasic patient may understand far less than they appear to, so the nurse adapts with yes/no questions, picture boards, gestures, written cues, and family baseline information, and never assumes that fluent-sounding speech means intact comprehension.

-Nondominant hemisphere injury often causes neglect and impaired awareness.
-A patient may deny the weak limb belongs to them, collide with the left side of the bed, or eat only the right side of the tray.
-This is not willful behavior.
-It is a cortical attention problem that increases fall, skin injury, and missed-care risk.
+Nondominant-hemisphere injury commonly causes neglect and impaired self-awareness.
+A patient may deny the weak limb is theirs (anosognosia), collide with the left side of the bed, or eat only the right half of the meal tray.
+This is a cortical attention deficit, not willful behavior, and it markedly raises fall, skin-injury, and missed-care risk.
+The nurse positions important items to encourage scanning, approaches from the neglected side over time, and guards transfers.

-An internal carotid or proximal MCA occlusion can cause a severe, disabling syndrome with gaze deviation, dense weakness, aphasia or neglect, and visual field loss.
-These patterns should prompt urgent team communication about last-known-well, deficit severity, imaging, and transfer capability.
-By contrast, lacunar syndromes from small penetrating arteries may present as pure motor hemiparesis, pure sensory stroke, or ataxic hemiparesis without cortical signs.
+An ICA or proximal MCA occlusion (a large vessel occlusion, LVO) can cause a severe, disabling syndrome with gaze deviation, dense weakness, aphasia or neglect, and visual field loss, and is the target for mechanical thrombectomy, so these patterns should prompt urgent communication about last-known-well, deficit severity, imaging, and transfer capability.
+By contrast, lacunar syndromes from small penetrating (lenticulostriate) arteries present as pure motor hemiparesis, pure sensory stroke, or ataxic hemiparesis without cortical signs.

-Anterior circulation strokes can create misleading behavior.
-The aphasic patient may understand less than they appear to understand.
-The neglectful patient may sound fluent but be unsafe.
-The abulic ACA patient may not start tasks without cueing.
-SCRN answers should match the deficit: communication support for aphasia, scanning and environmental setup for neglect, mobility and toileting support for ACA patterns, and escalation for new or worsening cortical signs.
+Anterior circulation strokes create misleading behavior.
+The aphasic patient may comprehend less than they appear to; the neglectful patient may sound fluent yet be unsafe; the abulic ACA patient may not start a task without cueing and can be mislabeled depressed or uncooperative.
+SCRN answers should match the deficit: communication support for aphasia, environmental setup and scanning cues for neglect, mobility and toileting support for ACA patterns, and escalation for any new or worsening cortical sign.

-Use functional wording when reporting anterior findings.
-Say whether the patient follows commands, names objects, repeats phrases, attends to both sides, crosses midline, recognizes the weak limb, and transfers safely.
-These observations translate anatomy into care planning and make interdisciplinary handoffs more useful than simply saying the patient has a left or right stroke.
+Use functional wording when reporting.
+State whether the patient follows commands, names objects, repeats phrases, attends to both sides, crosses midline, recognizes the weak limb, and transfers safely.
+A transient curtain-like loss of vision in one eye (amaurosis fugax) reflects retinal ischemia in the carotid circulation; paired with hemispheric symptoms it signals symptomatic carotid disease and warrants urgent evaluation for carotid imaging and secondary prevention.
+Translating anatomy into observable function makes interdisciplinary handoffs far more useful than simply saying the patient has a left or right stroke.

 A patient speaks fluently but ignores the left arm, collides with the left bed rail, and insists there is no weakness.
 Which syndrome best explains the nursing safety problem?